fetchyfox/jr-react-dev-exercise/README.md

 ## Features
 This is the minimum required functionality/feature your project must have:

-- A way to browse all available items, the “main screen”.
+- A way to browse all available items

-- A way to show item details  as well as any available item customizations when an item is selected from the menu.
-Not all items will have customization options.
+- A way to browse an item's customization options (not all items have options)

 - A way to add items to a shopping cart.

-- A "shopping cart" feature showing all added items with their quantities and any customization options.
+- A way to view all added items

-- A way to switch between the shopping cart and “main screen”

 **Pro-Tip**: Functionality will not be a major differentiator so be creative with your interaction and visual designs.